 Texas can be an attractive state to do business in due to the lack of state income taxes.
 If you’d like to form a limited liability company in Texas and need a little assistance without costing you an arm and a leg, we can give a couple options.

 First, check out the instructions below to walk you through what needs to be filed and where in order to create your LLC.
-These are provided totally free!
+These instructions are up-to-date as of July 27, 2020.

 1. Check if the LLC name you want is available